msf4-0/Blockly4RPA/README.md

     > Fig2 command prompt after node-red is run locally

     * now you can copy the url highlighted in white and paste into your browser to have node-red running
+    * then click on deploy btton to deploy the Node-red Dashboard UI
     * **Do not close the command prompt doing so will stop the flow of node red**

 Your are now set to write your own flow.